 Yak are kind of like a cow / American buffalo hybrid.
 They’re large animals that live above 3,000m.
 Locals use them to bring supplies up the mountain.
 I barely saw any on the Annapurna Circuit, but they were a dime a dozen in the Everest Region.
 It’s very important not to pet yaks and to stay clear of them on trekking trails.
 They tend to run downhill without much regard for where they are going.
 They wear bells to warn you of their approach, so always step to the safe side of the pathway (usually the side not on a cliff).
 While moving out of the way, warn people behind you of a yak coming.

 Travel Insurance for Trekking

-I recommend all travelers to get travel insurance, but I especially recommend it in Nepal.
+It’s important to consider getting travel insurance.
 If you’re going trekking, you might be required to have travel insurance with your trekking agency.
-I honestly think if you are trekking and don’t have insurance, you are making a huge mistake.
 Even someone in the best shape with tons of experience could find themselves in a bad situation, so it’s worth taking a look at and seeing if it’s right for you.

 Other Safety Issues

 Drugs are available almost everywhere in Nepal.
 You’ll notice weed growing along the trekking paths in certain regions.
 Sketchy men in Thamel will sneak up behind you and whisper “hashish?” in your ear to see if you want to buy some.
 Pot is illegal in Nepal even though it is widely used.
 My advice here is not to buy any from the sketchy guys in Thamel.
 If you do choose to smoke, do it somewhere private.